Loop coproduct in Morse and Floer homology: Local systems

 Our filtered chain map $\Psi=\Psi^{\text{linear}}$ from~\S\ref{sec:Psi-symp} associated to a linear Hamiltonian is a chain isomorphism $FC_*(H)\stackrel\simeq\longrightarrow MC_*^{\le \mu}(E^{1/2};\ul{\eta})$, with $\mu$ the slope of the Hamiltonian.
 Given any local system $\nu$, we obtain a filtered chain isomorphism $FC_*(H;\nu)\stackrel\simeq\longrightarrow MC_*^{\le \mu}(E^{1/2};\nu\otimes \ul{\eta})$.

 In case the local system $\nu$ is compatible with products, the arguments of~\cite{AS,AS2,Abouzaid-cotangent} adapt in order to show that the map $\Psi$ intertwines the pair-of-pants product on the symplectic homology side with the homology product on the Morse side.
-The arguments of Theorem~\ref{thm:cont-loop-iso} adapt in order to show that the map $\Psi$ descends on reduced homology, where it intertwines the continuation coproduct with the homology coproduct (with field coefficients).
+The arguments of Theorem~\ref{thm:cont-loop-iso} adapt in order to show that the map $\Psi$ descends on homology relative to the constant loops, where it intertwines the continuation coproduct with the loop coproduct (with field coefficients).